As Retailers close doors, Nordstrom continues to open them. But How?

 Born and raised in New York, Allison Smith is a professional Blogger.
 Since starting her blog in 2016, The Conscious Blonde, she has learned to create and develop original content across all social media platforms.
 She has had the opportunity to work with several brands to broaden their social media audiences.

-Allison is currently pursuing a Master’s Degree at LIM College and Interning at Nordstrom.
+Allison is currently pursuing a Master’s Degree at LIM College.
 Visit her LinkedIn to learn more.